The Coalition’s nuclear power folly

 By frightening renewables investors, the Coalition is undermining the AEMO plan without offering a workable alternative.
 This puts us at risk of electricity shortages and steep price hikes.

-They also jeopardise Australia’s chance to become a global renewable energy leader.
+The nuclear scheme also jeopardises Australia’s chance to become a global renewable energy leader.

-The Coalition is considering extending the life of coal generation.
-However, all our coal generators, bar one, have announced a retirement date before 2050, and AEMO expects the earlier retirements shown on the capacity graph.
+The Coalition is considering extending the life of coal generation, despite all our coal generators, bar one, having announced a retirement date before 2050, and AEMO expecting the earlier retirements shown on the capacity graph.

 Our governments are already paying subsidies to keep some coal generators running, and these extensions will become more expensive as the plants get older.
 Here are two examples.